pongasoft/emscripten-glfw/docs/Usage.md

 > #### Best practice
 > Almost all GLFW apis deal with screen coordinates which are independent of scaling.
-The only one which doesn't
+> The only one that doesn't is `glfwGetFramebufferSize`
-> is `glfwGetFramebufferSize` which returns the actual size of the surface which takes into account the scaling factor.
+> which returns the actual size of the surface which takes into account the scaling factor.
-> As a result, for most low level APIs (like OpenGL/webgl) you would use this call to set the viewport size.
+> As a result, for most low-level APIs (like OpenGL/webgl) you would use this call to set the viewport size.
 >
 > Here is an example:
 > ```cpp